Datasheet Uploads

 Updating PAN / OND Files to Version 6.4 or Later

-If you have a file from an older version of PVsyst you will need to update the PAN/OND file to a newer version to upload it.
-This app-note will guide you through the process of updating PAN and OND files so they can be uploaded to HelioScope.
+If you have a file from an older version of PVsyst, the PAN/OND file will need to be updated to a newer version for upload it.
+Note the steps below to update a PAN and OND file for upload to HelioScope.

 A. File Requirements